kaushikacharya/generative_ai_with_llm/notes/Chapter_5.md

 ## Scaling human feedback

-- As the number of models nad use cases increases, human effort becomes a limited resource.
+- As the number of models and use cases increases, human effort becomes a limited resource.
 - One idea to overcome these limitations is to scale through model self supervision.
 - Constitutional AI
   - Model is trained in two distinct phases